ninjaboy/book-exploring-async-basics/src/8_1_the_main_loop.md

 // an set immediate function could be added pretty easily but we won't that here
 ```

-Node implements a check "hook" to the eventloop next.
-Calls to `setImmidiate`
+Node implements a check "hook" to the event loop next.
+Calls to `setImmediate`
 execute here.
-I just include it for for completeness but we won't do anything in this phase.
+I just include it for completeness but we won't do anything in this phase.

 ## 6. Close Callbacks